fprime-community/fprime-workshop-advanced-fprime/docs/lesson-communications.md

-Got it — here’s the same guide with a simple **Mermaid block diagram** added to illustrate the data flow at a high level:

----

 # Lesson: F Prime Communication Integration

 In this exercise, you will integrate an **XBee 3 radio** into your F´ deployment.
 The goal is to implement a component (or set of components) that adapt the XBee radio for use with F´’s **[Communication Interface]([https://nasa.github.io/fprime/UsersGuide/guide/com-interface.html](https://fprime.jpl.nasa.gov/latest/docs/reference/communication-adapter-interface/))**.